 The New Testament is the factor that sets the Christian Bible apart from the Torah or Hebrew Bible as a whole.
 Even though Judaism and Christianity may stem from similar origins and contain similar books in the Old Testament, the New Testament is not a shared aspect of the two distinct religions.
 The New Testament is not acknowledged by Judaism, and in contrast, is a large part of the Christian religion.

-This part of the Christian Bible is said to have occurred after the Old Testament and consists of 27 books such as the Gospel of Matthews, Mark, and Luke.
+This part of the Christian Bible is said to have occurred after the Old Testament and consists of 27 books such as the Gospels of Matthew, Mark, and Luke.
 Biblical scholars believe that the New Testament was written sometime between 50 to 100 A.D.
 The New Testament focuses mainly on Jesus Christ, who comes to the world to save God’s people.
 This part of the Bible is broken down into two main parts: The Gospels and the Letters.
 This helps to categorize the different books and allows the reader to better understand the teachings.
-While Christians believe the events flow chronologically from the Old Testament to Jesus’ birth in the New Testament, this part is excluded from the Jewish Bible.
+While Christians believe the events flow chronologically from the protestant Old Testament to Jesus’ birth in the New Testament, this part is excluded from the Jewish Bible.

 The Gospels are the first part of the New Testament, and consist of the books of Matthew, Mark Luke, and John.
 The Gospels were meant to document the birth and arrival of Jesus as our savior.
 Through these books, Jesus shows why he is an important part of the Christian faith and displays his teachings through different views and lessons.
 The books are structured slightly differently, but most consist of different stories and teachings that show Jesus; importance in the world.
 Whereas the Old Testament is seen more like history and the beginnings of the Christian faith, The Gospels show that through Jesus we are able to have eternal life.
-The New Testament and Gospels are riddled with different testimonies and stories that show Jesus’ power and teachings that were meant to be recorded and passed down.
+The New Testament and Gospels are filled with different testimonies and stories that show Jesus’ power and teachings that were meant to be recorded and passed down.

 The Letters are the second portion of the New Testament and as the name suggests was a way for church leaders and prophets to provide advice and teach others on how to stick to the teachings of Jesus.